pluto/.github/README.md

 - Join our Telegram to get help and participate in discussions
 - Open a discussion in the relevant repository
-- Open an issue in the relevant repo
+- Open an issue in the relevant repository